blockchain-insights/blockchain-data-subnet-ops/validator/INSTALLATION.md

     git clone https://github.com/blockchain-insights/blockchain-data-subnet-ops
     ```

-    The Docker base image for running the miner, indexer and bittensor-cli is available in the [Registry](https://github.com/blockchain-insights/blockchain-data-subnet/pkgs/container/blockchain_insights_base).
+    The Docker base image for running the validator and bittensor-cli is available in the [Registry](https://github.com/blockchain-insights/blockchain-data-subnet/pkgs/container/blockchain_insights_base).
 It will be automatically downloaded when you run services with **docker-compose** .

 #### Validator and Bitcoin Node